Guardians vs. Angels Player Props Betting Odds

 Ramírez Stats

-- Ramirez has collected 40 hits with 10 doubles, a triple, four home runs and 20 walks.
-He has driven in 21 runs with five stolen bases.
+- Ramirez has 11 doubles, a triple, four home runs, 20 walks and 22 RBI (42 total hits).
+He's also swiped five bases.

 Ramírez Recent Games